Israrminhas1/Blog-Post-API/README.md

 ```
 This will start a local development server at http://localhost:8889.
 You can use any REST API client, such as Postman or Insomnia, to interact with the API.

+Images are saved in Uploads folder in public.
 ### Project Routes:

 #### Posts